bjornbytes/lovr.org/docs/ControllerAxis.md

 ---

 - `trigger` The controller's trigger.
+- `grip` The controller's grip.
+This is only supported on the Oculus Touch.
-- `touchx` The x axis of the controller's touch pad.
+- `touchx` The x axis of the controller's touch pad or joystick.
-- `touchy` The y axis of the controller's touch pad.
+- `touchy` The y axis of the controller's touch pad or joystick.

 See also
 ---